 Kingston Adult Education (KAE) offers a steps to employment programme for 16 to 18 year olds (or 19 to 24 with an education, health and care plan).
 The course is designed to give young people employability, personal and social skills as well as work tasters.
-Maths and English are covered and learners are able to improve on their qualifications by taking functional skills or GCSE qualifications in these subjects from entry level up to level 2.
+Maths and English are covered and learners are able to improve on their qualifications by taking functional skills or GCSE qualifications in these subjects from entry level up to Level 2.

-The programme can be started at any time throughout the year, attendance is three days a week and learners will study in small well supported classes.
+Attendance on the programme is three days a week and learners will study in small well supported classes.
 Learners will be allocated a personal tutor who will meet with them regularly to review progress and set targets.
 The course length is determined by individual need and learners are helped into further education, employment or an apprenticeship at the end of the course.

-For more information on the steps to employment course, visit the adult education section of the Kingston website or contact Debbie below.
+The next steps programme will start in September 2019.
+For more information visit the adult education section of the Kingston website or contact Debbie below.